-Barley+ is a new range of whole grain muesli and muesli bar products, brought to you by Freedom Foods Group.
+Barley+ is a new range of whole grain muesli and muesli bar products.
 Barley+ is special because it has a kind of superior, non-genetically engineered whole grain called BARLEYmax™ as its key ingredient.

 BARLEYmax™ was developed by Australia’s CSIRO as part of their research into grains with higher fibre content and enhanced nutritional benefits.
 Scientists saw the potential to help combat a range of health problems in a barley cultivar with more of the specific types of dietary fibre needed for good gut nutrition.